List of U.S. state colors: Vermont

 its official state colors; however, the motion did not succeed.

-Virginia

-Virginia does not have known official state colors.

 Washington

 Washington does not have known official state colors.

 No official state colors are listed the state legislature's State Symbols webpage nor in Chapter 1.20 of the Revised Code of Washington (where other official symbols are designated).
 Some sources list dark green and gold/yellow, the two colors specified for the flag by law since 1925.

 West Virginia

 West Virginia's official colors are: